seb-jones/website/blog/how-to-run-shell-commands-in-parallel.md

 tags: ['blog', 'BASH', 'Scripting', 'Linux']
 ---

-Many common shell commands on Linux only run in a single thread - meaning that if you want to run that command many times with different arguments, they have to be executed one-after-the-other (in *serial*), rather than executing multiple instances of the command at the same time (in *parallel*).
-Since multi-core processors are now a given on modern computers, running these commands in parallel can offer a significant speed boost.
+Many common shell commands on Linux only run in a single thread - meaning that if you want to run that command many times with different arguments, they usually have to be executed one-after-the-other (in *serial*), rather than executing multiple instances of the command at the same time (in *parallel*).
+Since multi-core processors are now a given on modern computers, running these commands in parallel can be a big time-saver.
 This can be achieved using `xargs`.

 ### Basic Usage